MatanYemini/unoserver-docker/README.md

 Just run:

-    docker run -it -v <your directory>:/data/ ghcr.io/unoconv/unoserver-docker

-or to convert directly:

-    docker run -it -v <your directory>:/data/ ghcr.io/unoconv/unoserver-docker unoconvert /data/document.docx /data/document.pdf
+    docker run -v <your directory>:/tmp/ ghcr.io/unoconv/unoserver-docker

-Docker maps your directory with /data directory in the container.
+Docker maps your directory with /tmp directory in the container.

-You might need to add the option `:z` or `:Z` like `<your directory>:/data/:z` or `<your directory>:/data/:Z` if you are using SELinux.
+You might need to add the option `:z` or `:Z` like `<your directory>:/tmp/:z` or `<your directory>:/tmp/:Z` if you are using SELinux.
 See [Docker docs](https://docs.docker.com/storage/bind-mounts/#configure-the-selinux-label) or [Podman docs](https://docs.podman.io/en/latest/markdown/podman-run.1.html#volume-v-source-volume-host-dir-container-dir-options).

-After you start the container, you can use [unoconvert](https://github.com/unoconv/unoserver#unoconvert) command to convert documents using LibreOffice.

 ## How to contribute / do it yourself?